sbmpost/AutoRaise/README.md

     g++ -O2 -Wall -fobjc-arc -o AutoRaise AutoRaise.mm -framework AppKit

-*Note3*: To create the AutoRaise.app, in a bash terminal simply type:
+*Note3*: To create the AutoRaise.app bundle, in a bash terminal type:

     ./create-app-bundle.sh

-Beware that once the app is started, it runs on the background and can only be stopped again via "Activity Monitor" or the applescript above.
-Also command line arguments are not accepted, so the app bundle version relies totally on the AutoRaise.delay and AutoRaise.warp files in your home folder.
+Beware that AutoRaise.app runs on the background and can only be stopped again via "Activity Monitor" or the applescript above.
+Also command line arguments are ignored which means the app bundle version relies totally on the AutoRaise.delay and AutoRaise.warp files in your home folder.

 See also https://stackoverflow.com/questions/98310/focus-follows-mouse-plus-auto-raise-on-mac-os-x